git @ Cat's Eye Technologies Feedmark / master README.md

 ### Rewrite documents in-place

-it is recommended that the original files be under version control such
+the files being processed this way are kept under version control such

-as `git`, which will easily allow the changes to be reverted if necessary.)
+as `git`, as this will easily allow the changes to be reverted if necessary.

 feedmark --rewrite-markdown eg/*.md